 The Bulk Download facility allows users to download all Eurostat datasets in tsv (time series - tab separated values), dft and sdmx format, which can easily be imported into a chosen tool for further analysis.
-A manual is available containing all detailed information on the facility, the table of contents that includes the list of the datasets available and the 'dictionaries' of all the coding systems used in the datasets.
+A manual is available containing all detailed information on the facility, the table of contents that includes the list of the datasets available and nomenclatures used in the datasets.
 ITGS are available only in csv format and DVD with Comext software included for local use.